Pheasant Hunting in Connecticut

 - Skiff Mountain Coop WMA Map

-All hunters wishing to use these areas on Saturdays before 3:30 PM must have a Saturday permit (or be a junior hunter accompanying a permitted hunter) and will only be able to be present during the specified time on the daily permit.
+All hunters wishing to use these areas on Saturdays before 3:30 PM must have a Saturday permit (or be a junior hunter accompanying a permitted hunter) and will only be able to be present during the specified time on the daily permit, except that the final hunting group may stay past 3 pm.
 Saturday permits for these areas will only become available on the Online Sportsmen Licensing System the Monday preceding the Saturday hunts starting at 12:01 AM.

 Compliance with these requirements is necessary in order for birds to be stocked between visits.
 If hunters are present, birds will not be stocked.